This section covers the basics of various chatbot concepts.

 - I want to travel from San Francisco to Madrid

-Responses are messages which the bot will send to the user(🤖 à 😎), related to the selected intent.
+Responses are messages which the bot will send to the user(🤖 à 😎), in a given block.
 Responses could be:

 - Direct replies to user expressions.
 An example of a bot response would be “It is 82°F in San Francisco right now.”